 The DVD, CD and Audiobooks collections are high-circulating and high-maintenance collections that we always need help with!
 This position includes helping to shelve, organize, clean and maintain our CD and DVD collections so patrons can easily find what they’re looking for.

-Tech & Media Lab Assistant (Teen 9th grade and up)
+Tech & Media Lab Assistant (Adult and Teen 9th gr+ )

 - Assist library patrons in using Tech Lab equipment: 3D printer, sewing machines, serger, conversion/archiving equipment, etc.